-Students attending a District Application Program must be enrolled full-time in that school.
+Students attending a District Application Program must be enrolled full-time in that school and take all program courses at that school.
 Since the District Application Programs school is the student's school of assignment, the student will not be permitted to participate in the school functions and activities at any other area school.
 Students attending Richard O. Jacobson Technical High School at Seminole may participate at their zoned high school for athletics.
 Students in high school District Application Programs may participate in extracurricular activities at their zoned school provided the extracurricular activity does not exist at the District Application Program high school of assignment.